Agathasta/CS50_final_project/README.md

 CS50x Final Project
 -------------------

 For my final project I wanted to do a TODO list (I know, I know).
 I don't like any of the apps out there - ideally I would like a mixture of a calendar, a task manager and a simple list for not stricly scheduled todos like the [TeuxDeux](https://teuxdeux.com/) app.
-I'm going to start with the latter, I love its approach (if you like the idea check them out.)
+I'm going to start with the latter, I love its approach (and if you like the idea do check them out.)

 1. INSTALL DEPENDENCIES
     I thought I would just more or less copy the Finance problem set 9 implementation of register and login and concentrate on the actual ToDos.
 Ha!
 Since I'm not using the CS50 IDE, it took me hours to find out what I needed and install it (sigh).